sdc-china/IDA-samples/README.md

 # IBM Deployment Accelerator for Business Automation Workflow

-## Testing sample
+## Testing
-Please refer to testing folder for more detail
+- A set of sample projects for testing of IDA